ivandroid/ionic-settings/README.md

 `get(key)`|Getting a value by key|value of a given key `getData()`|Retrieval of all settings keys and values|object containing all key value pairs `store(key, value)`|Setting a value by key|promise

+## Suggestions

+Make improvement suggestions!
+I will react as soon as possible!

 ## Author